dinanathsj29/css3-fundamentals-tutorial/README.md

 ### 5.12.
 Basic Layout Concepts
 - Create different `content regions` with DIVs or New HTML5 Semantics Tags and then do `region styling` as per layout requirements.
 There are different ways to create multicolumn layouts.
-Each way/layout techniques has its pros and cons:
+Each way/layout technique has its pros and cons:
 1. **HTML Layout using Tables `(not recommended)`**
 	- Use Table, TR, TD tag to create a whole layout
-	- Table based layouts are not at all flexible and difficult to manage and modify
+	- Table-based layouts are not at all flexible and difficult to manage and modify
 2. **Layouts using Div and Span `(CSS float property)`**
 	- You can use `Div - the block level element` to create a complete web layout with CSS `float` property
-	- It is a common and widely used technique to create entire web layouts using the CSS float property (float - helps to align block level elements)
+	- It is a common and widely used technique to create entire web layouts using the CSS float property (float - helps to align block-level elements)
-	- Floating elements are tied to the document flow, which may harm the flexibility and sometimes its difficult to manage the whole layout
+	- Floating elements are tied to the document flow, which may harm the flexibility, and sometimes it's difficult to manage the whole layout
 3. **HTML5 Semantic Tags based Layout`(CSS float property)`**
-	- You can use HTML5 semantic tags like main, header, nav, section, article, aside, footer etc. to create a fully functional web layout
+	- You can use HTML5 semantic tags like main, header, nav, section, article, aside, footer, etc. to create a fully functional web layout
-	- It is a common and widely used technique to create entire web layouts using the CSS float property (float - helps to align block level elements)
+	- It is a common and widely used technique to create entire web layouts using the CSS float property (float - helps to align block-level elements)
 4. **CSS flexbox Layout**
 	- Flexbox is a new layout mode in CSS3
 5. **CSS framework**